shxrkyxio/shxrkyxio/README.md

 Inter (obviously)

-Internacional (Only by Rochet — until December 2026)
+Internacional (Only because...
+Rochet — until December 2026)

-Juventus

-Flamengo
+Flamengo (sometimes I get angry with them)

-Bayern, well...a little
+Bayern, well...a little?

 Stuttgart

+AEK Athens

+Hamburgo

 ## Selections that I support (from "•" down only for the 2026 World Cup if they qualify)